The Voice Kids (Philippine TV series) season 2

 The second season of The Voice Kids aired on ABS-CBN from June 6 to August 30, 2015, replacing the first season of Your Face Sounds Familiar, though it premiered on the same weekend as the aforementioned show's finale, and was replaced by the second season of Your Face Sound Familiar.
 Lea Salonga, Bamboo Mañalac and Sarah Geronimo returned to the show as coaches.
 Luis Manzano also returned as host, accompanied by Robi Domingo and Yeng Constantino as the show's backstage and media hosts.

 Elha Mae Nympha of Kamp Kawayan was named as the season's winner at the season finale aired on August 30, 2015.
-Her victory marks Bamboo Manalac's first win as a coach.
+Her victory marks Bamboo Mañalac's first win as a coach.

 Developments

-After the finale of the first season of The Voice of the Philippines, it was announced that The Voice Kids will have a second season.
+After the finale of the second season of The Voice of the Philippines, it was announced that The Voice Kids will have a second season.
 This was also confirmed by Salonga.

 Aster Amoyo in Pilipino Star Ngayon wrote that the show will end on August 30, 2015—though there wasn't any definite premiere date for the show.
 In May 2015, the show was revealed to air on June 6, 2015, replacing the timeslot of the first season of Your Face Sounds Familiar.
 Coincidentally, the aforementioned show's Grand Showdown was aired on the same weekend as the premiere of The Voice Kids' second season.